 - To contribute to Sheffield's strategic response to tackling domestic and sexual abuse, led by the Domestic and Sexual Abuse Strategic Board.

 - Abuse, violence and coercive and controlling behaviour are unacceptable;

 - Partnering with the non-abusing parent and holding perpetrators to account are essential for effective work to keep children safe;

 - It is also crucial to work with the victim to understand the perpetrator's pattern of behaviour so that the focus is on the impact on the family not just individual incidents of abuse or violence;

 - Professionals should be alert to signs of domestic abuse and child abuse, and to be aware of the connection between them;

 - Domestic abuse can be present in all forms of child abuse: physical, emotional, sexual and neglect;

-- On the rare occasions where the separation of children from their mother is necessary, this must be because it is assessed to be in the immediate interest of the child(ren);
+- On the rare occasions where the separation of children from their mother/the non-abusing parent is necessary, this must be because it is assessed to be in the immediate interest of the child(ren);

 - Build trust with the woman / non-abusing parent, recognise the steps she has taken to protect her children and mitigate the impact on them; and support her strategies to make safe choices for herself and her children;